 In the colonial dominion, there was neither equity nor growth in the agricultural division.
-The strategy and rule makers of independent India addressed these problems through land reforms and advancing the use of ‘High Yielding Variety’ (HYV) seeds which guided in a revolution in Indian agriculture.
+The strategy and rule makers of independent India addressed these problems through land reforms and advancing the use of ‘high yielding variety’ (HYV) seeds that guided a revolution in Indian agriculture.

 Land Reforms in India

-Land reform means equity in agriculture, which also means the shift in the ownership of landholdings.
+Land reform means equity in agriculture that also means the shift in the ownership of landholdings.
 Land reform normally relates to the redistribution of land from the rich to the poor.
-More deeply, it involves control of operation, ownership, sales, leasing, and inheritance of land.
+It involves a control of operation, ownership, sales, leasing, and inheritance of land.

-This structure includes the land tenure system, farm organization, the pattern of cultivation, the scale of the farm operation, the terms of tenancy, and the system of rural credit, marketing, and education.
+This structure includes the land tenure system, farm organisation, the pattern of cultivation, the scale of the farm operation, the terms of tenancy, and the system of rural credit, marketing, and education.
 It also deals with advanced technology.

-Also read: Indian Industries during british rule
+Also, read: Indian Industries during British rule

 Green Revolution in India

 The slack in agriculture was destroyed by the green revolution.
 This means there was a large improvement in the production of agricultural grains by the use of high yielding variety (HYV) seeds, notably for wheat and rice.

-However, the farmers who started and continued with HYV seeds needed assured irrigation facilities along with the financial resources to buy manure and pesticide.
-The adoption of HYV seeds was limited states like Punjab, Andhra Pradesh, and Tamil Nadu.
+However, the farmers who started and continued with HYV seeds needed assured irrigation facilities along with the financial resources to buy manure and pesticides.
+The adoption of HYV seeds was limited to states like Punjab, Andhra Pradesh, and Tamil Nadu.

-Increase in agricultural production is necessary but it is not sufficient.
-If a substantial portion of the agricultural increase is used by the farmers themselves rather than selling in the market, the greater production will not make an exception to the economy as a whole.
+An increase in agricultural production is necessary but it is not sufficient.
+If a substantial portion of increase in agriculture is used by the farmers themselves rather than selling in the market, then the greater production will not make an exception to the economy as a whole.

-|Q.1-Explain the need and type of land reforms implemented in the agriculture|
+|Q.1 Explain the need and type of land reforms implemented in agriculture.|

-|Need of Land Reforms||· During the colonial rule there was neither growth nor equity in the agricultural sector.
+|Need of land reforms||· During colonial rule, there was neither growth nor equity in the agricultural sector.

-|Types of Land Reforms||· Land reforms refer to those reforms related to ownership of land, land revenue, Rules, and regulations, etc.|
+|Types of land reforms||· Land reforms refer to the reforms that are related to the ownership of land, land revenue, rules and regulations, and more.|

-|Abolition of Intermediaries
+|Abolition of intermediaries

-|· Intermediaries between the government and actual tillers of the soil, popularly known as Zamindars have been abolished.
+|· Intermediaries between the government and actual tillers of the soil popularly known as zamindars, have been abolished.

-|Regulation of Rent||· To put an end to excessive or illegal rent, rents have been fixed.
+|Regulation of rent||· To put an end to excessive or illegal rent, the rents have been fixed.

-|Security of Tenure
+|Security of tenure

 |· Most of the states have passed legislation to provide security to tenant cultivation.

-|Consolidation of Holidings||· Consolidation of holdings implying holdings of a farmer’s land at one place, rather than scatter in pieces at several places.
+|Consolidation of holdings||· Consolidation of holdings implies the holdings of a farmer’s land at one place, rather than scatter in pieces at several places.

-|Ceiling of Land Holdings||· With a view to promoting equality in the distribution of land, the ceiling has been imposed on the holding size.
+|Ceiling of land holdings||· With a view to promote equality in the distribution of land, the ceiling has been imposed on the holding size.

-|· Under this scheme, all the landowners in the village form co-operative society for cultivation of land in the village.
+|· Under this scheme, all the landowners in the village form a cooperative society for cultivation of land in the village.

 · It is encouraged to enhance the bargaining power of the smallholders in the competitive marketing structure.

-|Q.2-What is cooperative farming?|
+|Q.2 What is cooperative farming?|

-|ANS: Co-operative farming is a scheme under which landowners of the village form co-operative society for cultivation of land in the village.
+Cooperative farming is a scheme under which the landowners of the village form a cooperative society for the cultivation of land in the village.

-|Q.3-How much part of land was consolidated?|
+|Q.3 How much part of the land was consolidated?|

-Only 30% of cultivated land could be consolidated.
+Only 30% of the cultivated land could be consolidated.

-|Important Topics in Economics:|
+|Important topics in economics|

-|Q.1 _____________refers to maximum and minimum limits to the size of a holding which one is permitted to hold.|
+|Q.1 _____________ refers to the maximum and minimum limits to the size of a holding that one is permitted to hold.|

 |a.
-Ceiling on Land Holdings
+Ceiling on land holdings

 b.
-Consolidation of Holding
+Consolidation of holdings

 c.
 Security of tenured